Jeromephilip/ml-concepts/perceptron/README.md

-# SMS Spam Classifier using Perceptron (from scratch)
+# SMS Spam Classifier using Perceptron

 This project implements a perceptron-based spam classifier trained on the [SMS Spam Collection dataset](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset).
 The goal was to build a binary classifier from scratch using the classical perceptron algorithm and evaluate its performance on real-world text data.